dgoldman0/homeless/nation_vox/fine_tuning.md

 ## Stage 1: Chain-of-Thought Reasoning Base

 **Purpose:**
 Teach the model to reason from a real-world issue through a structured pathway to an actionable output using a curated map of subquestions.
+This model can be saved as a base model and used over and over again with new training data sets based on submissions to the essay prompts.

 **Reasoning Path:**